by Duane Sept, 4 May 2019

 After heading out the captain brought his boat in for a close look at Major Islet – a rock-covered mini-island.
 There we had a wonderful look at the late spring profusion of wildflowers that found enough soil to thrive between the boulders.
 The species viewed from a distance was Yellow Monkey Flowers and Sea Blush.

 At Mitlenatch Island we were able to watch California Sea Lions, Northern (Steller) Sea Lions as well as Harbour Seals.
 The California Sea Lions were certainly the most vocal with their barking as they are so well-known for.
-The captain anchored near Echo Bay on Mitlenatch Island to land by the volunteers’ cabin where we were greeted by our volunteer host.
+The captain anchored at Camp Bay on Mitlenatch Island to land by the volunteers’ cabin where we were greeted by our volunteer host.
 Our naturalist, George gave us an excellent orientation for the island as well as a viewing of the gull blind.
 George is a very knowledgeable individual that provided both information on each of the many species encountered as well as natural history and human history for the area.

 On Mitlenatch the late wildflower season provided us with an amazing array of species including: Sea Blush, Yellow Monkey Flower, Chocolate Lily, Common Camas, Meadow Death-camas, Chickweed, Many-flowered Shootingstar and Blue-eyed-grass,